-And, be deliberate when ordering.
 Balance your meal by including healthier selections from all the different food groups such as lean protein foods, low-fat dairy, fruits, vegetables and whole grains.
 Look for freshly made entrée salads that give you "balance in a bowl."
 For example, entrée salads with baked or grilled chicken, beans or seafood provide protein along with fiber and other nutrients.
-Ask for dressing on the side so you can control the portion size.
+Ask for dressing on the side so you can control how much you use.

 For sandwich toppings, go with veggie options including lettuce, tomato, avocado and onion; if using condiments, choose ketchup, mustard, relish or salsa.